How to Avoid Particulate Contamination in Particle Size Analysis

 Failure to clean testing equipment, improper use of testing equipment, and working in an unsanitary environment are all ways in which user error can lead to a contaminated sample.

-Having explained the three leading causes of sample contamination, you may be curious as to how you can prevent your representative samples from becoming contaminated.
+Having explained the three leading causes of particulate contamination, you may be curious as to how you can prevent your representative samples from becoming contaminated.

 Let’s take this time to review some of the best practices that prevent sample contamination.

-Preventing sample contamination starts with the equipment you use.
+Preventing particulate contamination starts with the equipment you use.

 By simply inspecting the tools and instruments that you use, keeping the moving parts well lubricated, and replacing worn parts, you can prevent debris that wasn’t thoroughly cleaned off and pieces that may break from mixing into the sample during the analysis process.